MILGEM project: Characteristics

-The ships are driven by a RENK CODAG Cross Connect propulsion plant.
+The ships are propelled by a RENK CODAG Cross Connect propulsion plant.
 It consists of a gas turbine rated at 23,000 kW and two diesel engines rated at 4,320 kW.
 Each diesel engine drives one controllable pitch propeller via a two speed main reduction gear.
 The cross connect gear splits the power from the gas turbine via both main reduction gears to the two shafts.
-The ship can be operated in Diesel mode, in single gas turbine mode or in CODAG mode where diesel and gas turbine are providing a combined power of 27640 kW.
+The ship can be operated in diesel mode, in single gas turbine mode or in CODAG mode where diesel and gas turbine are providing a combined power of 27640 kW.

 GENESIS (Gemi Entegre Savaş İdare Sistemi, i.e. Ship Integrated Combat Management System), a network-centric combat management system developed by HAVELSAN and originally used in the upgraded G-class frigates of the Turkish Navy, was contracted for the first two Ada-class corvettes on May 23, 2007.
 The MILGEM ships have a national hull mounted sonar developed by the Scientific and Technological Research Council of Turkey.
-Sonar dome has been developed by STM's subcontractor ONUK-BG Defence Systems, extensively employing nano-enhanced Fiber Reinforced Polymer.
+Sonar dome has been developed by STM's subcontractor ONUK-BG Defence Systems, extensively employing nano-enhanced fiber reinforced polymer.
 The Ada class features an electronic chart precise integrated navigation system (ECPINS) supplied by OSI Geospatial.
 Integrated Platform Management System (IPMS), delivered by STM's subcontractor Yaltes JV, monitors and controls machinery, auxiliary systems, electrical power generation and distribution.
 The main systems integrated in IPMS include a power management system, fire detection system, fire fighting and damage control system, CCTV system and stability control system.